top of page

 It was probably the only comment posted on that video (other than pitiful congrats from my granddaughter) - and it appeared to be shouting at me.
 I’m a 50-odd-year-old woman being bullied by a stranger in my own living room.
 And all because I wrote a review about a beauty product I liked and dared to reveal that on YouTube!

-Because I actually like YouTube and follow several channels, I am not closing my account.
+Because I actually like YouTube and follow loads of channels, I am not closing my account.
 But I did remove all my videos, except the mastectomy tips one.

 So, there you have it.
 I’m in the ‘grumpy women over 50 club’ tonight.